Time After Time (Cyndi Lauper song): Chart performance

 "Time After Time" became Lauper's first number-one single on the Billboard charts, reaching the top of the Billboard Hot 100 chart in June 1984.
 It also reached the top of the U.S. Adult Contemporary list, and The Record's and RPM Top Singles charts in Canada.
 In Europe, the single peaked at number 2, on July 9, 1984.
-In the United Kingdom, "Time After Time" debuted at number 54 on March 24, 1984, while peaking later at number 3, on July 14, 1984.
 In New Zealand, the song reached number 3, in Austria it reached number 5, in Switzerland it reached number 7, in France it peaked at number 9 and in Sweden it reached a peak of number 10.
 In Mexico's Notitas Musicales or Hit Parade the song was number 2 for four weeks, beginning on June 15, 1984.

+In the United Kingdom, "Time After Time" debuted at number 69 on March 24, 1984 and initially peaked at number 54 two weeks later.
+The single later re-entered the charts on June 9, 1984 and climbed to a new peak of number 3 six weeks later, becoming Cyndi's second top 10 single in the country.
+For the re-release, the song was supported by a radio campaign by the record label Starblend who included it on a compilation album titled Broken Dreams.

+When the song reached number 3 of the Billboard Hot 100, Cyndi Lauper become only the second female artist of the rock era to reach the Top 3 of the chart with her first two chart entries following Petula Clark.

+Before its official release as a single, "Time After Time" charted on the Billboard Top Rock Tracks chart, debuting in the week of December 17, 1983.
+After its single release, it peaked at number 10 on the chart in May 1984.

 A version from Lauper's ninth studio album, The Body Acoustic (2005), featuring Canadian singer-songwriter Sarah McLachlan, reached No. 14 on the Adult Contemporary chart.